geo-martino/musify/README.md

 5. Authorise the program to access your Spotify user's data: `python main.py auth`
    - Log in to spotify in the browser window and authorise access
    - Paste the link from the address bar into the terminal
->  This package is cross platform.
+>  This package is cross-platform.
 If you intend to use this package across multiple platforms, it is advised to use the default data folder path in the packages root directory by not defining **DATA_PATH**

 > **Note**: Currently, this program only supports .mp3, .flac, .wma, and .m4a files.
 Image embedding for .wma files is not supported.